ne75/propgcc/README.md

 CUAir's Updates:

-So far, this seems to work on Mac OS
+So far, this seems to work on Mac OS and Linux.

 How to compile:
 1. Install dependencies: ```wget flex bison autoconf gettext texlive ncurses-dev``` (might be ncurses-devel)